way5/ohSnap-tailwind/README.md

     "color": undefined,                 // alert will have class 'ohsnap-color'.
 Default: 'success' "styles": undefined,                // object ex.: {'bg': 'bg-color dark:bg-color','border': 'border-color dark:border-color',
                                         // 'icon': 'bg-color dark:bg-color'} where border and icon are optional.
 Default: undefined  (no icon is shown)
-    "icon": unndefined,                 // FontAwesome icon name that contains icon background image.
+    "icon": undefined,                 // FontAwesome icon name that contains icon background image.
 Default: undefined (no icon is shown)
     "duration": 7000,                   // how long alert would be displayed in ms. Default: 7000ms "container": 'body',                // wrapper element for all the alerts.
 Example: #some-class, .a-class, etc. Default: body
-    "fadein-duration": 400,             // duration of the fadein.
-Default: 'fast' "fadeout-duration": 'slow',         // duration of the fadeOut.
+    "fadein": 400,                      // duration of the fadein.
+Default: 'fast' "fadeout": 'slow',                  // duration of the fadeOut.
 Default: 'fast' "top": 36,                          // initial vertical offset in pixels "right": 36,                        // initial horizontal offset in pixels "type": 'linear'                    // how to display the sequence of onSnaps (linear | isostack | vstack)